Assistant Professor Public Administration and Policy

 I joined the University of Georgia School of Public and International Affairs, as Assistant Professor of Public Budgeting and Finance in the Fall of 2020.
 I received my PhD in Public Affairs from Indiana University's O'Neill School in the Spring of 2020, holding concentrations in Public Finance and Policy Analysis and a minor in Data Science from the School of Informatics.
 Previously, I served as a Consultant for the World Bank, in matters related to student financial aid, and I was the Chief Planning Officer (2014) for ICETEX, the student loan agency in my home country, Colombia.

-As a recent graduate, I want to recognize here the enormous influence that Professors Maureen Pirog and Justin Ross exerted on me as Chairs of my Dissertation Committee.
-I have also been advised and encouraged by the other members of my Committee, Professors Kosali Simon and Bradley Heim.
+As an early scholar, I want to recognize here the enormous influence that Professors Maureen Pirog, Justin Ross, and Kosali Simon exerted on me as part of my Dissertation Committee.